banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-roadmap.md

 Once the refactoring process is fully completed and the improvements outlined in this roadmap are implemented, the following cleanup tasks should be performed:

 1. **Documentation Cleanup**
-   - TODO: Archive all refactoring-related documentation to the docs/archive/legacy directory
+   - ✅ Archive all refactoring-related documentation to the docs/archive/refactoring-2025 directory
    - ✅ Moved temporary refactoring guides to `docs/archive/refactoring-2025/`
+   - ✅ Created consolidated TypeScript architecture lessons document
+   - ✅ Updated adapter files with migration notices
+   - ✅ Created a phased approach for adapter migration
-   - Archive component migration guides and examples once all components are migrated
+   - ⬜ Archive component migration guides and examples once all components are migrated
-   - Keep only the documentation needed for ongoing development and maintenance
+   - ⬜ Keep only the documentation needed for ongoing development and maintenance
-   - Follow the detailed steps in [TypeScript Architecture and Lessons](../../architecture/typescript-architecture-lessons.md#cleanup-and-verification-checklist)
+   - ⬜ Follow the detailed steps in [TypeScript Architecture and Lessons](../../architecture/typescript-architecture-lessons.md#cleanup-and-verification-checklist)

 2. **Code Cleanup**
-   - Remove temporary adapter functions and compatibility layers
+   - ⬜ Remove temporary adapter functions and compatibility layers after dependency audit
-   - Clean up any remaining migration utilities that are no longer needed
+   - ⬜ Clean up main.ts to use proper module functions
-   - Consolidate helper functions that have overlapping functionality
+   - ⬜ Consolidate helper functions that have overlapping functionality
-   - Remove deprecated APIs after ensuring no components depend on them
+   - ⬜ Remove deprecated APIs after ensuring no components depend on them
+   - ⬜ Complete adapter migration using the phased approach
-   - Use the [cleanup checklist](../../architecture/typescript-architecture-lessons.md#cleanup-and-verification-checklist) to track progress
+   - ⬜ Use the [cleanup checklist](../../architecture/typescript-architecture-lessons.md#cleanup-and-verification-checklist) to track progress

 ## Post-Refactoring Priorities